xrazis/haris.razis.com/content/posts/server-migration.md

 resolves.
 ```

-So changing the Plesk URL should resolve all of these issues.
-I also went ahead and added the hostname in the postfix
-template, as per
+So changing the Plesk URL resolved the issue.
+I also went ahead and added the hostname in the postfix template, as per
 [Plesk instructions](https://support.plesk.com/hc/en-us/articles/12377559724567-How-to-change-the-hostname-and-SMTP-banner-in-Postfix-on-a-Plesk-server).
 You also have to update the DNS templates from Plesk and sync the changes to Digital Ocean.
 The specific 'problematic'
 record is the host txt record.